Sensei-Node/ethereum-node/mev-boost/README.md

 ### Network Compatibility

-Make sure your relay endpoints match your network (mainnet, holesky, etc.).
+Make sure your relay endpoints match your network (mainnet, sepolia, etc.).
 Using mainnet relays on a testnet won't work.

 ### Registration